S3-working-group/s3-practical-guide/src/making-and-evolving-agreements/deliverables.md

-## Deliverables
+## Describing Deliverables

-A **deliverable** is something which is provided as a result of an agreement, usually framed as a product, a service, or an expectation.
+A **deliverable** is something which is provided as a result of an agreement, usually framed as a product, a service.

-**Describing deliverables:**

-* goal: shared understanding
+**In the context of an agreement, clearly describing deliverables supports shared understanding**

 * include reasonable amount of detail
 * reference other documents when helpful or necessary